joyashidi/joyashidi/README.md

 - 🔍 Vulnerability Assessment: Proficient in scanning tools to identify security weaknesses.

-- 🛡️ Penetration Testing: Skilled in full lifecycle penetration testing including identifying and exploiting vulnerabilities based on the OWASP Top 10.
+- 🛡️ Penetration Testing: Skilled in full lifecycle penetration testing including identifying and exploiting vulnerabilities based on the **OWASP Top 10 and the OWASP API Top 10.**

 - 🎭 Adversary Emulation: Knowledge of TTPs and emulating real-world attacks.